 - Turn on the level knob of the speaker to the desired volume.
 You can turn it to maximum if you enjoy listening to loud music.

 2. Powering Passive Speakers With An AV Receiver

 This is a common setup for ceiling speakers.
 In many cases, passive ceiling speakers are connected directly to a receiver.
 To learn more, check out our article on how to connect and power passive speakers with a receiver.

 3. Powering Passive Speakers Using An Active Subwoofer

-Powered subwoofers have built in amplifiers and so you can connect your passive speakers to your powered sub and connect the sub to a receiver.
+Powered subwoofers have built-in amplifiers and so you can connect your passive speakers to your powered sub and connect the sub to a receiver.

 Here is an illustration:

 If you want to learn more, we have an article on how to connect passive speakers to connect an active subwoofer to speaker line level outputs and connect passive speakers to the subwoofer.